gadventures/handlebars-helpers/README.md

     var Handlebars = require('handlebars');
     require('handlebars-helpers');

-The object of helpers is exported, but you shouldn't need to do anything with it.
-Instead, just use the helper as you normally would in Handlebars.
+At this point, all the helpers in this module will be registered into Handlebars, you can use them in your templates as you would any other Handlebars helper, e.g.

+    {{ humanize this.departure_date }}

 Test
 ===